This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Please Contact Us with any questions or comments.

-A mesothelioma diagnosis with unknown asbestos exposure is not as common as cases associated with workplace exposure, but it does occur.
+A mesothelioma diagnosis with unknown asbestos exposure is uncommon but possible.
 The asbestos exposure may have been secondary, from the environment, from an older home, or even from the use of personal products.
-If you don’t know where you experienced asbestos exposure, let a mesothelioma lawyer investigate.
+Contact a mesothelioma lawyer to investigate if you don’t know where you experienced asbestos exposure.

 Asbestos in the Workplace